stephenjkaplan/stephenjkaplan.github.io/_posts/2020-07-06-how-i-got-here.md

-Luckily, I found a role at a startup in Berkeley working on software that improved energy efficiency of commercial builds via optimization of HVAC systems.
+Luckily, I found a role at a startup in Berkeley working on software that improved energy efficiency of commercial buildings via optimization of HVAC systems.
 The role I applied for, "Mechanical Engineer", turned out to be more of a Sales Engineer/Onboarding Engineer role.
 Due to the volatile nature of startups, my role was quickly becoming obsolete, but I was given the opportunity (which I am eternally thankful for) to learn web development on the job.
 Within a year I was a scrappy, but functional Python/Django/AngularJS developer.